theADAMJR/acrd.app/README.md

 Custom Frontend and Backend that is similar to Discord.

-> ℹ: [accord.app](https://accord.app) should be available available when enough features are added.
-If you see this message, it's probably not.

 > Built with React TS, Redux, and Node.js.

 <a href="https://ibb.co/kgndDwd"><img src="https://i.ibb.co/N6h4NJ4/Screenshot-from-2021-08-31-16-09-41.png" alt="Screenshot-from-2021-08-31-16-09-41" border="0" /></a>